arthuro555/THNK/docs/README.md

 ### Creating pages

 Creating and editing pages is as simple as editing markdown files in the `docs` folder.
-To create a new page simply make an empty text file, rename it to end in .md, and start writing!
+To create a new page, simply make an empty text file, rename it to end in .md, and start writing!